 Federal Student Loans And The American Dream

 In Wisconsin and across the United States, people from every corner have access to higher education.
 Federal loans are at least partially responsible for this.
 The chance of being approved for a Federal Student Loan, such as a Stafford Loan, is almost a sure thing.
 Unlike with a private lender, your credit history is not a factor for federal education loans.
 Federal programs offer deferment during difficult times, repayment plans based on income, and some forgiveness options for public service employees.
 The ease of receiving a Federal Student Loan makes the dream of going to college a reality.
 This is the “up-side” of federal student lending which is appealing to most students, and the reason so many chose it.

-Breaking-Down Federal Student Loans
+Down-Side Of Federal Student Loans

-Student Loans and Bankruptcy Laws
+Student Loans and Federal Bankruptcy Laws